KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 | **Application** | Evidence combination | Self-awareness structure |
 | **Ignorance** | Represented as belief mass | $K(x) = 0$ (epistemic state) |

-**Complementary Relationship:** Dempster-Shafer theory could be used to model uncertainty about the reference point when expert consensus is incomplete.
-Our model specifically targets the **gap between what one knows and what one thinks one knows**.
+Dempster-Shafer addresses uncertainty quantification; $K$ addresses metacognitive discrepancy (the gap between what one knows and what one thinks one knows).

 ### Dunning-Kruger Effect (Empirical Psychology)